-Upon successful completion the service MUST respond with either 201 Created and a representation of the created entity, or 204 No Content if the request included a Prefer header with a value of return=minimal and did not include the system query options \$select and \$expand.
+Upon successful creation of the entity, the service MUST respond with either 201 Created and a representation of the created entity, or 204 No Content if the request included a return=minimal preference and did not include the system query options \$select and \$expand, or if a representation of the created entity could not be constructed.
+In either case, if the service is able to construct the edit URL or read URL of the created entity, the response MUST contain that URL in a Location header.